Sesame Street Stays Up Late!: Plot

 A parade of kids and Big Bird pass by the sleeping Snuffy as 73 seconds pass by.
 Oscar is finally able to connect the rest of his family.
 After they all shout "phooey" to each other, they hang up, but the operator states that she's off at 12:00 if anyone's interested.
 Gina finds Telly inside Finders Keepers, and tells him that nothing bad is going to happen and that the New Year is quite fun.
 Gina also tells him about New Year's Resolutions, and Telly soon quirks up hearing about everything he'll miss and decides his resolution will be to not be scared of everything.

 Everyone reaches to Around the Corner, with Prairie Dawn reporting, the adults returning from their party, Snuffy waking up, and Elmo and his crew coming outside as everybody does the countdown and Wolfgang removes the ball in slow motion.
 When the ball drops to the ground, everyone cheers and welcomes in the new year.
 Baby Bear finally is able to know that is the New Year and finally manages to call it out.
 Meanwhile, Telly is amazed that everyone is still here and happily joins the celebration with everyone else.
 Big Bird soon calls out to everyone and makes a wish that everyone around the world should be friends as he eats the grape while Carlo wishes for peace and happiness everywhere and sing "Faces That I Love".

-The special ends with everybody shouting "Happy New Year!" as they continue to celebrate, even Slimey, much to Oscar's chagrin as he goes back into his trash can.
+The special ends with everybody shouting "Happy New Year!" as they continue to celebrate, even Slimey, much to Oscar's chagrin as he slowly sinks back into his trash can.
+Finally, the words, "THE END" appear on the screen and Cookie Monster eats one of the letters as he exclaims, "Me love credits!"